 No commercials

 If you want a celebrity to take a picture with a sign to promote your website or store or something of that nature.
 Keep in mind that some celebrities are under strict contracts that prohibit them from doing those types of promotions.
 Or they already have promotional deals with companies that would make these types of actions difficult to move forward with.
 Don’t get upset if that person denies your request.
 Also if some other celebrity had no problem granting your request.
-Overall it is not done anyways.
+Each person may have their own reasoning.
+And what applies to one guest may not apply to another.
+Overall it is not done, anyways.

 AFTER